X-Plane/xptools/README.md

     - The main source tree for the various tools and exewcutable of XPtools.

 - test
-    - collection of test files for regression testing of WED
+    - Collection of files for regression testing of WED
 - scripts
     - A collection of scripts we use to package distros, and other things.
 - SDK